Moreti2002/eazy-mysql-crud/README.md

 # Description
-Package for MySQL connection.
-This package makes mysql-python-connector even easier.
+This package simplifies the process of connecting to MySQL using the mysql-python-connector

 # About version 0.1
 This version provides the following SQL verbs: